Do you love your neighborhood grocery store? Buy everything you need there?

 A single issue of a magazine at the grocery store will set you back $3 or $4 or more.
 For many publications, you can subscribe for the entire year for less than $20.

-There are also plenty of ways to get discounted access to your favorite titles.
-Or go to your library for — you guessed it — free access.
+There are also plenty of ways to get discounted access to your favorite titles, as we detail in “3 Ways to Read Magazines Online for Free or Cheap.”

 Who knew it cost so much to cover your little one’s bottom?
 Well, experienced parents know, but it’s often a surprise to new moms and dads.
 Using cloth diapers you can wash and reuse is always an option, but for many people, disposables are the only way to go.

-Buying those from a grocery store is easy, but you’ll pay a lot less per diaper by using Amazon’s Subscribe & Save service.
-It gives Prime members up to 20 percent off diaper subscriptions — which are basically just recurring deliveries — depending on how many items they subscribe to.
+Buying them from a grocery store is easy, but you’ll pay a lot less per diaper by using Amazon’s Subscribe & Save service.
+It gives Prime members up to 20% off diaper subscriptions — which are basically just recurring deliveries — depending on how many items they subscribe to.

 Plus, if you schedule deliveries right, you should never have to worry about finding yourself diaper-less amid a middle-of-the-night blowout.

-If you’re willing to watch and wait for sales and stock up during good sales, another option is to buy drugstore-brand diapers at the drugstore.
+If you’re willing to watch and wait for good sales and stock up during sales, another option is to buy drugstore-brand diapers at the drugstore.
+See “7 Things You Can Buy for Next to Nothing at the Drugstore.”

 5. Alcoholic beverages